Who’s Responsible for Building in the Floodplain?

 Rain poured in from rivulets and tributaries.

-The river swellled beyond its banks.
+The river swelled beyond its banks.

 A wall of water.